Existing deficiencies in systems access and account provisioning processes needed to be addressed as a priority.

 A significant challenge that needed to be addressed in the design of the IAM processes and the supporting technical architecture of the IAM system was the fact that the HR / Payroll system proved to be an unsuitable authoritative source of identity details and identity lifecycle events.

 As part of the ACT Government’s shared service model, the Health Directorate’s HR and payroll processes are externally managed by the Shared Service HR team whose services and service levels are standardised for all agencies, and are focused on completing fortnightly payroll obligations.
 Consequently, it was not possible for the Health Directorate to make changes to those processes to effectively support the objectives of their IAM system.

 Therefore the critical need to adopt an automated IAM system led the Health Directorate to select an alternative authoritative source for identities and their access-related details.
 It was decided to configure the Portal component of Microsoft’s FIM identity provisioning and synchronisation platform to support all identity creation, termination and maintenance functions as well as providing the request initiation, approval workflow and notification functions.

 The unavailability of the traditionally preferred authoritative source for People (the corporate HR system) was overcome in a way that allowed the Health Directorate to have control over its identity and access processes which in part offset their inability to leverage existing HR processes.

 The formal business case supporting the implementation of an automated IAM system presented a compelling case in terms of business impact (such as reducing staff on-boarding times from up to 10 days to a matter of hours) and the associated improvement in staff effectiveness in delivering clinical and other services.
 The supporting financial models demonstrated significant cost-benefit scenarios.

-From MIIS to Azure, UNIFY are Microsoft’s trusted partner for quality identity management outcomes.
+From MIIS to Azure, UNIFY is Microsoft’s trusted partner for quality security, identity and associated secure collaboration outcomes.